-RTX 6.01
+RTX 5.01

+In an effort to support timely initiation of services:

-Residents participate in the development of an initial service plan within one week of admission and a comprehensive service plan within 30 days.
+an initial service plan is developed within one week of admission;

+a comprehensive service plan is developed within 30 days of admission; and

+the process for service planning is expedited when crisis or urgent need is identified.

-NA The organization only operates a crisis stabilization unit, short-term diagnostic center or withdrawal management program.
+NA The organization only operates a crisis stabilization unit, short-term diagnostic center, or withdrawal management program.

 Note: Service planning timeframes for crisis stabilization units are addressed in RTX 13.04.

-Interpretation: While a service plan may conform to a uniform format, plan content should be individualized through collaboration with the resident and, as appropriate, a parent, guardian, and/or legal advocate based on service needs and program model.
-Level of family involvement in the service planning process will vary by resident and/or program model.

-RTX 6.02
+RTX 5.02

+Service plans are developed:

+with the full participation of the resident;

-A comprehensive, assessment-based service plan is developed with the full participation of the resident, and their family when appropriate, and includes:
+with the full participation of the resident’s family, guardian, and/or legal advocate, when appropriate;

+with the involvement of supportive people chosen by the resident and family; and

+in collaboration with other service providers and systems involved with the resident and family.

+Interpretation: Level of family involvement in the service planning process may vary based on the population served, program model/design, and the expressed wishes of particular residents.
+See RTX 6 for more information on expectations for family involvement.

+Examples: Supportive people chosen by residents and families can include, for example: extended family; friends; and community members (e.g., coaches and representatives from cultural or faith-based institutions).
+Other service providers and systems can include those involved with the resident and family both during and before the residential intervention, for example: health care providers; behavioral health providers; teachers or other school personnel; and representatives from the public agency that referred the resident for services.
+This team can be involved not only in planning and monitoring residential services, but also in following and supporting the resident over time, including in planning for transition from the program.

+RTX 5.03

+A comprehensive, individualized, and assessment-based service plan includes:

 agreed upon goals, desired outcomes, and timeframes for achieving them;

+a plan for family contact and participation, when appropriate;

-services and supports to be provided, and by whom;
+services and supports to be provided, and by whom, including the specific treatment modalities to be used;

-procedures for expedited service planning when crisis or urgent need is identified; and
+the estimated length of treatments and stay;

+criteria for discharge; and

-the resident’s and/or legal guardian’s signature.
+documentation of the resident’s and/or legal guardian’s participation in service planning

 Interpretation: Safety concerns for victims of human trafficking often do not end when they are admitted to residential settings.
-The organization should work with the victim to develop a safety plan that focuses on increasing physical safety by securing needed documents, property, and services; maintaining the residence’s location in confidence or restricting access by certain individuals; and linking efficiently to law enforcement, if needed.
+When the resident is a victim of human trafficking the organization should work with the victim to develop a safety plan that focuses on increasing physical safety by securing needed documents, property, and services; maintaining the residence’s location in confidence or restricting access to the program site; and linking efficiently to law enforcement, if needed.
 Psychological safety should also be prioritized as the emotional effects of trauma – mistrust, anxiety, and depression – can be persistent and overwhelming for victims.

-Examples: When working with victims of trauma, the organization can facilitate the development of realistic goals in an empowering and trauma-informed manner by building rapport, establishing trust, and promoting physical and psychological safety.

-RTX 6.03
+RTX 5.04

-The service plan includes:

-specific treatment modalities to be used, appropriate to the cultural perspective and competencies of the individual; and

-the estimated length of treatments and stay.
+In an effort to ensure the organization is prepared to prevent, de-escalate, and manage crises, service plans for residents with emotional or behavioral challenges identify:

+strategies to promote ongoing self-care and support self-regulation;

+triggers that may lead to distress or dysregulation;

+warning signs that the resident is experiencing distress or dysregulation, and

+techniques to help the resident remain calm and/or re-gain control when experiencing distress or dysregulation.

+Note: See BSM 2.03 for additional expectations regarding the behavior support and management plans that should be developed when organizational policy does not prohibit restrictive behavior management interventions.